Bing redirect virus on Mac: Removal instruction

 Why does my search engine keeps changing to Bing?

-Most likely, you have unknowingly installed Bing virus as part of a software bundle.
-Best way to fix it is to use a dedicated antivirus.
+Most likely, you have unknowingly installed the Bing virus as part of a software bundle.
+The best way to fix it is to use a dedicated antivirus.

 How to stop Bing from opening at startup

 Open your Login items on Mac and disable all non-essential items.
 As a nuclear option, fully delete and reinstall your browser that is affected by Bing.

 You can reset your default search engine in Chrome > Settings > Search engine.
 That doesn’t delete parts of the virus that are still present in your system.

 How to find out your Mac is infected by Bing redirect?

 Bing Redirect is a browser hijacker, which means it takes over your browser, whether it’s Chrome, Safari, or Firefox, and changes the homepage and default search engine.
 If your Mac’s infected with Bing redirect, you will likely see pop-ups, banners, and other intrusive ads in your browser.